sheffield-bioinformatics-core/MetSurvCurv/README.md

 A Shiny app that creates survival curves for changes in gene expression within cancer metastasis in publicly available datasets.

+## In early development - likely to change

 https://sheffield-university.shinyapps.io/MetSurveCurve/